 Protection of PMSE in the band 470-790 MHz

 PMSE (Programme Making and Special Events) is a term covering many different wireless production systems operating in a number of frequency bands.
-For this report we focus on devices using the band 470-862 MHz, also referred to as professional wireless microphone systems (PWMS).
+For this report we focus on wireless microphone systems using the band 470-862 MHz, also referred to as professional wireless microphone systems (PWMS).

 PWMS includes wireless microphones (typically hand-held or body-worn devices), In-Ear Monitoring (IEMs) and other audio systems including fixed point to point links for programme contribution feeds.